arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 ### Add Qwiic

 The Qwiic connectors are placed at the back of Alvik, for this example we'll be using the Qwiic OLED display from SparkFun.
-You can take a look at the pinout image in the [pinout](#connectors) chapter.
+You can take a look at the pinout image in the [pinout](#3.2.7-connectors) chapter](#connectors).

 ![Qwiic OLED display](assets/qwiic_oled.png)